cpbotha/cpbotha.github.io/content/posts/2019-03-09-weekly-head-voices-164-its-what-future-you-would-want.md

 At about halfway through this multi-day upload project, I switched back to the official Google tool, which finally, FINALLY managed to sync everything after about 5 days I would guess.

-I was briefly _quite_ happy with Google&#8217;s arrow-in-cloud you-are-fully-synced icon in the menubar.
+I was briefly _quite_ happy with Google’s arrow-in-cloud you-are-fully-synced icon in the menubar.

 However, because happiness is so inherently fleeting anyways, I decided that it was time for the next phase of the project: Add the first Linux workstation to the little sync family.

-Google Drive does NOT have a native client for Linux, although they&#8217;ve promised this since the start, and so I decided to try [Insync][7], which seems to be one of the best of the third party clients.
+Google Drive does NOT have a native client for Linux, although they’ve promised this since the start, and so I decided to try [Insync][7], which seems to be one of the best of the third party clients.

 I pre-seeded the sync directory on said Linux machine using rsync and then started the insync client.
 This is a use case which was often enough mentioned on the forums as being supported.